Crustless Tomato-Basil Breakfast Tarts (Video)

 Find More Recipes Like This One:

 Use Breakfast Recipes to find more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes from this Recipe:

-This recipe was first posted in 2015.
-It was last updated in 2021.
+This recipe for Crustless Tomato Basil Tarts was first posted in 2015, and I’ve been making it ever since.
+It was last updated in 2023.

-45 Comments on “Crustless Tomato-Basil Breakfast Tarts (Video)”
+45 Comments on “Crustless Tomato Basil Tarts”

 I did not have goat cheese so I replaced it with Laughing Cow cheese wedges (used all 6 in pkg) These were a bit difficult to mix in and too creamy for this recipe.
 Next time I will make sure to add the goat cheese.
 I used more tomatoes than asked for because it’s tomato season!!
 Next time I will add even more!!
 I used 8 oz ramekins and it filled 6 of them perfectly.
 I did not spray the ramekins and had no problem with them sticking.
 I wish I could add a picture as they turned out beautifully and very colorful.
 This is an EXCEPTIONALLY DELICIOUS recipe.